Location: | Sare, 20 km from Saint Jean de Luz, Basque Country. |

 As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.
 Please check rates and details directly with the companies in question if you need more recent info. |

 The Grotte de Sare is located 5 km south of the village Sare, right at the border to Spain.
-This southern part of Aquitaine belongs to basque country, and there are numerous caves on both sides of the border.
+This southern part of Aquitaine belongs to Basque country, and there are numerous caves on both sides of the border.
 The entrance of the Grotte de Sare is a huge portal, which was used as a shelter since prehistoric times.
 The remains discovered in the entrance area are the reason for the name Grotte Prehistorique de Sare.
-However, the actual name of the cave is Lezea Cave.
+However, the actual Basque name of the cave is Sarako Lezeak.

-The cave is equipped with a modern light system using LED technology and offers the typicall French son et lumiere, light and sound show.
-Among the stories told by the guides are some Basque legends and the story of the Basque peoples origin according to JM de Barandiaran.
-He was anthropologist and lived in Sare for 15 years, studying the history of the basques.
+The cave is equipped with a modern light system using LED technology and offers the typical French son et lumière, light and sound show.
+Among the stories told by the guides are some Basque legends and the story of the Basque peoples origin, according to J. M. de Barandiaran.
+He was an anthropologist and lived in Sare for 15 years, studying the history of the basques.